neurodata-tokyo/nifti-converter/README.md

 [日本語](README.ja.md)

-This tool is a command-line application that converts NIfTI format image files to a set of PNG format image files.
+This tool is a command-line application that converts between NIfTI format image files and common image file formats (PNG, TIFF, etc.).

 ## Requirements